sghmk12/React-TypeScript-Firebase-Chat-App/README.md

-# React Typescript Firebase Chat App
+# React TypeScript Firebase Chat App

 This app uses typescript, firebase and react to create a public forum chat app.
 Anyone can sign in with their google account and post a message on the chat and everyone else who accesses this can see the chats other people have posted